PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Efficiency and Performance Comparisons with PEFT-Ref

-In this section we use the PEFT-Ref framework as a basis for several different types of comparisons between the seven techniques characterised in the preceding section.
+In this section we use PEFT-Ref as the basis for several different types of comparisons between the seven techniques characterised in the preceding section.
 In Section~\ref{ssec:comp-effic} we take a closer look at exactly what the efficiency improvements achieved by each PEFT technique are, (i) as compared to full finetuning involving all PLM parameters, and (ii) as compared to the other PEFT techniques.

-Then inSection~\ref{ssec:comp-perf} we review what we know so far about the performance of the seven techniques at different benchmark tasks, and link it to their modular properties.
+Then in Section~\ref{ssec:comp-perf} we review what we know so far about the performance of the seven techniques at different benchmark tasks, and link it to their modular properties.